peroxidee/ariadne/README.md

 # ariadne
-go based keylogger that will have spreading capabilites
+go / python based keylogger that will have spreading capabilites

 keylogger project